maan1384/portfolio/README.md

-# Marvin's portfolio on the web for 3870 winter2018
+# Marvin's portfolio on the web for Art 3870 winter2018